deadcyph3r/LinkedinPy/README.md

 ### search and connect having shared connections

-It sends invite to your 2nd connections without additoonal filters of of city or school but has a threshold on shared connections.
-This is more preferred over search_and_connect when you have exaused the search limits on linkedin
+It sends invite to your 2nd connections without additonal filters of of city or school but has a threshold on number of minimum shared connections.
+This is more preferred over search_and_connect() API when you are not too choosy about filters or have exhaused the search limits on linkedin

 ```python
  session = LinkedinPy()